fiftydinar/xfce-aeroish/README.md

 > [!IMPORTANT]
 > This custom image is still WIP and in an alpha phase.

+> [!IMPORTANT]
+> For any theming issues, report here, don't report to the upstream developers.

 Aero-like XFCE custom image based on Arch Linux base bootc image.

 ## Theming Credits and Base

 For the Aeroish GTK2, GTK3, GTK4 and LightDM theme, I credit:
 - ['ReVista' - x35gaming](https://github.com/x35gaming/revista), [slightly modified version by contrarybaton60](https://github.com/contrarybaton60/vista-stuff-xfce4/tree/main/gtk-theme)

 For the Qt5 and Qt6 theme, I credit: